11 Fun Facts About Pumpkins

-Long before pumpkin spice lattes, pumpkin pancakes and, well, pumpkin everything, came the humble orange pumpkin.
-Here, some fascinating trivia you might not know about fall’s signature vegetable (er, fruit).
+It’s no secret that everyone loves pumpkin.
+(We’ve got endless pumpkin recipes and canned pumpkin recipes to prove it.)
+But long before pumpkin spice lattes, pumpkin pancakes, and, well, pumpkin everything, came the humble orange pumpkin.
+Here, some fascinating pumpkin trivia you might not know about fall’s signature vegetable (er, fruit).

-3. Though the original Cinderella story dates back to about the 1st century B.C., the detail about the pumpkin turning into a carriage reportedly wasn’t added until 1697, in a French version by Charles Perrault called “Cendrillon.”
+Though the original Cinderella story dates back to about the first century B.C., the detail about the pumpkin turning into a carriage reportedly wasn’t added until 1697, in a French version by Charles Perrault called “Cendrillon.”

-4. One cup of mashed pumpkin contains a whopping 245% of your recommended daily intake of Vitamin A, plus 19% of your Vitamin C and 8 percent of your iron).
+It also has 19 percent of your Vitamin C and 8 percent of your iron.
 That’s a veritable superfood (just not in latte form—pumpkin spice lattes typically don’t include actual pumpkins, only the spice mix).